silviamaggi/smd-com/_posts/2019-05-27-instagram-drained-my-creativity.md

 A few months ago, I bought a 35mm prime lens.
 I thought it would have helped me achieving higher quality shots and improving storytelling; however, the new gear wasn’t as straightforward to use as I thought.

-I read technical articles and reviews, eventually ending up watching video tutorials on how to use some [Adobe Lightroom](https://www.adobe.com/uk/products/photoshop-lightroom.html){:target="_blank"} tools I didn’t even know existed.
+I read technical articles and reviews, eventually ending up watching video tutorials on how to use some [Adobe Lightroom](https://www.adobe.com/uk/products/photoshop-lightroom.html){:target="_blank" rel="noopener"} tools I didn’t even know existed.

 Once again, the technical side of creativity captivated me and reminded me why I love photography.
 Without even fully realising it, I was reorganising my Lightroom catalogue and applying new edits to older photos.